hserio/Mutation-Prediction/README.md

 1) Running the Data Retrieval program (Respond to the script prompts to refine the desired search)

          python NCBI_Retrieval_Script.py

 Prompts will include user email, NCBI Search Term (Ex: SARS COVID19), number of protein sequences to be extracted, a desired date range and how many signifigant figures are to be preserved for amino acid frequencies

+**Example**

+         Enter Email: ****@email.com
+         Enter NCBI Search Term: SARS COVID19
+         How many protein sequences would you like to extract?
+1000 Default fate range for protein sequence extraction is from 01/01/2000 - Current.
+         Would you like to extract protein sequences from a specified date range?
+         Enter (Y/N): N
+         How many significant figures would you like to preserve for amino acid frequencies?
+2